inscight/inscight/docs/howto_organize.rst

 make the time that you selected, "Sorry, better luck next time."
 (Be careful not to eliminate your moderator though!)

-Also, if a panelist has to drop last minute for some reason, it is your job to replace them.
+Also, if a panelist has to drop out at the last minute for some reason, it is your job to replace them.
 If for some reason a show drops to 2 people, you should not record.
 Or record a more informal show.